-Standards, interpretations and amendments to published standards that are not yet adopted Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the Group's accounting periods beginning after 1 January 2017.
-The Group has not early adopted these revisions to the requirements of IFRSs as adopted by the EU, and the Company's Directors are of the opinion, except as disclosed below, that there are no requirements that will have a possible significant impact on the Group's financial statements in the period of initial application.
+Standards, interpretations and amendments to published standards that are not yet adopted Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements, that are mandatory for the Group's and Company's accounting periods beginning after 1 January 2018.
+The Group and Company have not early adopted these revisions to the requirements of IFRSs as adopted by the EU and the Company's Directors are of the opinion that there are no requirements that will have possible significant impact on the Group and Company's financial statements in the period of initial application.